0xGhazy/quick-chat/README.md

 ![reset-gif](https://github.com/0xGhazy/0xGhazy/assets/60070427/c316bdc6-7d71-4a63-934e-9b004eaf3942)

 - **Join Chat**
-Users try to join the room using `/join` command in the active mode. if user face any problem he will try to use the command again untill joining the room.
+Users try to join the room using `/join` command in the active mode. if the user faces any problem he will try to use the command again until joining the room.
 All messages will be broadcast to the peers in the room.

-if usr user `/leave` or `bye bye` command he will leaft the room, Then ask the server for a snapshot of the conversation till the moment he leaves in.
+if the user uses `/leave` or `bye bye` command he will leave the room and then ask the server for a snapshot of the conversation till the moment he leaves.

 ![chat-gif](https://github.com/0xGhazy/0xGhazy/assets/60070427/6a31d491-01da-4839-b3b9-0acb58cf939c)

-There are 4 file dumps happend here
+There are 4 file dumps that happened here

-- `/{username}/conversation-temp.txt` contains this conversation messages.
+- `/{username}/conversation-temp.txt` contains this conversation message.
-- `/{username}/conversation-total.txt` contains all time conversation words
+- `/{username}/conversation-total.txt` contains all-time conversation words
-- `/{username}/words-temp.txt` contains this conversation words and its frequency.
+- `/{username}/words-temp.txt` contains these conversation words and their frequency.
-- `/{username}/words-total.txt` contains all time words and its frequency.
+- `/{username}/words-total.txt` contains all-time words and their frequency.

 ![user-dump-gif](https://github.com/0xGhazy/0xGhazy/assets/60070427/1b259ab8-2af2-43fb-ab94-7c7e594d6f7b)